Jose P. Laurel: Early life and education

 Jose Paciano Laurel y García was born on March 9, 1891, in the town of Tanauan, Batangas.
 His parents were Sotero Laurel y Remoquillo and Jacoba García y Pimentel, both from Tanauan.
 His father had been an official in the revolutionary government of Emilio Aguinaldo and a signatory to the 1899 Malolos Constitution.
 Like many other presidents, he was of Chinese mestizo descent.
 His second given name Paciano was in honor of Paciano Rizal.

 Laurel studied at the San Jose College in Tanauan before transferring in 1903 to Colegio de San Juan de Letran in Manila.
 He later attended "La Regeneracion", where he completed the Spanish secondary course of instruction.
 In 1907, he finished the intermediate grades at Manila public schools.

 Laurel completed his high school education at Manila High School in 1911.
-While still a teenager, Laurel was indicted for attempted murder when he almost killed, with a fan knife, a rival suitor of the girl he stole a kiss from.
-While studying at law school, he argued for and received an acquittal in 1912.
+While still a teenager, Laurel was convicted of "frustrated murder" when he almost killed, with a fan knife, a rival suitor of the girl he stole a kiss from.
+While studying at law school, he appealed his conviction to the Supreme Court of the Philippines.
+The Supreme Court reversed his conviction in 1912.